How Much Money Has Scottie Scheffler's Caddie Won In 2024?

 Following a three-week break as he and wife Meredith awaited the arrival of their first-born son, Bennett, Scheffler returned to the course at the PGA Championship and produced a fantastic result - given the circumstances.

 Scheffler was arrested on Friday morning outside Valhalla Golf Club but collected himself to ultimately finish in a tie for eighth, scooping over $500,000 for his troubles.
-A little more than $40,000 could have been passed on to Scott, despite the bagman missing Saturday to attend his daughter's high-school graduation ceremony.
+A little under $40,000 could have been passed on to Scott, despite the bagman missing Saturday to attend his daughter's high-school graduation ceremony.

 Scottie Scheffler and Ted Scott after winning the Memorial Tournament